Vinson Massif: Climate and glaciers

 The climate on Mount Vinson is generally controlled by the polar ice cap's high-pressure system, creating predominantly stable conditions but, as in any polar climate, high winds and snowfall are a possibility.
 Though the annual snowfall on Mount Vinson is low, high winds can cause base camp accumulations up to 46 cm in a year.
 During the summer season, November through January, there are 24 hours of sunlight.
 While the average temperature during these months is -30 °C, the intense sun will melt snow on dark objects.

 Over successive years, the limited amount of snow that falls on Vinson Massif compacts and is transformed into ice, forming glaciers.
 These glaciers follow the topography and flow down the mountain's valleys.
 The uppermost glacier occupies Jacobsen Valley on the north face of Mount Vinson, and flows either into Branscomb Glacier to the west or Crosswell Glacier to the east.
 The Crosswell Glacier flows into the Rutford Ice Stream via Ellen Glacier.
 The south face of Mount Vinson is drained by Roché Glacier, which flows westwards into Branscomb Glacier, with the latter leaving Vinson Massif to join Nimitz Glacier.

 History

 A high mountain, provisionally known as "Vinson", was long suspected to be in this part of West Antarctica, but it was not actually seen until January 1958, when it was spotted by US Navy aircraft from Byrd Station.
-It was named after Carl Vinson, United States Representative from Georgia who was a key supporter of funding for Antarctic research.
+It was named after Carl Vinson, a United States Representative from Georgia who was a key supporter of funding for Antarctic research.
 The first measurement of the Vinson Massif was established in 1959 at the elevation of 5140 m.